4nsei/tranquility/README.md

 - dont expect it to be here soon

 ## other fe bypasses
-- FilteringDisabled by x0r4ev3r (will work once he does something with IPs)
+- FilteringDisabled by x0r4ev3r (gone)
 - HerbertV1 by LuaGunsX (rn doesnt seem to work cause of bad execs but idk)